2024 London mayoral election

 The 2024 London mayoral election was held on 2 May 2024 to elect the next mayor of London.
 It took place simultaneously with elections to the London Assembly, some local council by-elections in London and regular local elections elsewhere in England and Wales.
-Following the Elections Act 2022, voting in this election took place under the first-past-the-post system for the first time, replacing the supplementary vote system.
+Following the Elections Act 2022, voting in this election took place under the first-past-the-post system for the first time and only time, replacing the supplementary vote system.
 The result of the election was announced on 4 May 2024.

 Sadiq Khan of the Labour Party, who has served as the mayor of London since 2016, was re-elected as mayor and became the first person to be elected to the role for three terms.
 The Conservative Party stood former London Assembly Conservative leader Susan Hall as its candidate, the Green Party nominated Hackney borough councillor Zoë Garbett, the Liberal Democrats nominated Rob Blackie, and Reform UK nominated Howard Cox.
 There were eight other candidates.